-In the past five years, our insurance recovery lawyers have helped clients recover billions of dollars from their insurance companies.
-Our lawyers have handled disaster-related claims for more than a century, from the Great San Francisco Earthquake and Fire of 1906 to a host of recent catastrophes, including Superstorm Sandy, the Gulf of Mexico well blowout and oil spill, the 2011 Japan earthquake and tsunami, and the current COVID-19 pandemic.
+Our insurance recovery lawyers have handled disaster-related claims for more than a century, from the Great San Francisco Earthquake and Fire of 1906 to a host of recent catastrophes, including Superstorm Sandy, the Gulf of Mexico well blowout and oil spill, and the 2011 Japan earthquake and tsunami.

 Pillsbury’s Insurance Recovery group focuses on representing corporate policyholders in transactions and disputes against insurance companies.
-Our experience covers business interruption, executive liability and property liability.
+Our experience covers executive liability, property, business interruption and pollution liability.

-For more information about large commercial claims and related insurance coverage issues, contact your Pillsbury Winthrop Shaw Pittman LLP representative or any of the lawyers in our Insurance Recovery & Advisory practice.
-For more general information about all legal and business issues around COVID-19 Coronavirus, visit the Pillsbury Resource Center.
+For more information about insurance coverage issues, contact your Pillsbury Winthrop Shaw Pittman LLP representative or any of the lawyers in our Insurance Recovery & Advisory practice.